top of page

 New Jersey Stem Cell Therapy

 Dr. Silberman trained under one of the pioneers in the field of regenerative medicine while a fellow at the Crozer Chester Medical Center Sports Medicine Institute.
-Dr. Silberman has more experience performing regenerative ultrasound guided injections than the pop up stem cell centers and regenerative institutes you may have come across in your search.
-He now teaches attending physicians, fellows, residents, and medical students from around the country how to harvest stem cells for the treatment of orthopedic musculoskeletal condition.
+Dr. Silberman now teaches attending physicians, fellows, residents, and medical students from around the country how to harvest stem cells from bone marrow for the treatment of orthopedic musculoskeletal conditions.
+All injections are performed under Ultrasound Guidance.

-Other stem cell bone marrow systems produce aspirates contaminated with peripheral blood, require multiple puncture sites (or drilling of bone), excessive removal of more than 60cc of marrow aspirate (which has to be manipulated, filtered, and spun with additives), and ultimately, the discarding of most of the aspirate, and hence with it the discarding of your stem cells and progenitor cells.
+Other stem cell bone marrow systems produce aspirates contaminated with peripheral blood lowering the stem cell count, that require multiple puncture sites (or drilling of bone), excessive removal of more than 60cc of marrow aspirate (which has to be manipulated, filtered, and spun with additives), and ultimately, the discarding of most of the aspirate, and hence with it, the discarding of your stem cells and progenitor cells.

-Dr. Silberman's method means less cost, less time, less pain, less risk of infection, less risk of allergic reaction, less waste, better numbers.
+Dr. Silberman's method of stem cell delivery using bone marrow aspirate concentrate means less cost, less time, less pain, less risk of infection, less risk of allergic reaction, less waste, and better numbers.

 Harvest BMAC yields 1270 CFU-f per ml.